-Introduction: Why Hormone Testing Matters for Female Athletes
+Why Hormone Testing is a Game-Changer for Female Athletes

 In the world of high-performance coaching, training plans and nutrition protocols are only part of the success equation.
 For female athletes, the hormonal landscape is dynamic, sensitive, and deeply influential on recovery, energy, body composition, and performance outcomes.
 Misaligned hormones can silently derail progress, leaving even the most disciplined clients frustrated.